espressif/esp-now/README.md

 ## Introduction

 ESP-NOW occupies less CPU and flash resource.
-It can work with Wi-Fi and Blutooth LE, and supports the series of ESP8266、ESP32、ESP32-S and ESP32-C. The data transmission mode of ESP-NOW is flexible including unicast and broadcast, and supports one-to-many and many-to-many device connection and control.
+It can work with Wi-Fi and Bluetooth LE, and supports the series of ESP8266、ESP32、ESP32-S and ESP32-C. The data transmission mode of ESP-NOW is flexible including unicast and broadcast, and supports one-to-many and many-to-many device connection and control.
 ESP-NOW can be also used as an independent auxiliary module to help network configuration, debugging and firmware upgrades.

 <img src="docs/_static/en/function_list.png" width="800">

 There are two roles defined in ESP-NOW according to the data flow, initiator and responder.
 The same device can have two roles at the same time.
-Generally, switches, sensors, LCD screens, etc. play the role of initaitor in an IoT system, when lights, sockets and other smart applications play the role of responder.
+Generally, switches, sensors, LCD screens, etc. play the role of initiator in an IoT system, when lights, sockets and other smart applications play the role of responder.

 <img src="docs/_static/en/device_role.png" width="750">